satellite-image-deep-learning/techniques/README.md

 Generally a GPU is required for DL, and this section lists Jupyter environments with GPU available.
 TLDR: Colab for free computing with GPU, all others have strings attached.

 ### Google Colab
-* Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time
+* Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time.
+Note that the GPU may be shared with other users, so if you aren't getting good performance try reloading.
 * Tensorflow available & pytorch can be installed, [useful articles](https://towardsdatascience.com/fast-ai-lesson-1-on-google-colab-free-gpu-d2af89f53604)

 ### Kaggle - also Google!